Have you ever met with a prospect for the first time and felt like the entire conversation was like pulling teeth?

-Maybe they took a bunch of "Oh I need to get that," phone calls or answered some urgent emails while you were waiting to ask your next question.
-Maybe you had to have your meeting on the phone, and you could sense the person you were meeting with was distracted and not focused during the little time you had.
+Maybe they took a couple of calls or answered some urgent emails while you were waiting to ask your next question.
+Maybe you couldn’t meet in person, and you could sense they were distracted and not focused during the little time you had.

 Preparing yourself and your prospect is a best practice.
-One of the most powerful free tools you can use to do this is Google search.
+There are a number of free tools at your fingertips to help you do this, including Google and LinkedIn.
 There are a few ways you can search to find really valuable information you can use to help prepare for your meeting.

-So, now we turn back to preparing for the meeting.
-It’s critical you don’t ask your prospect questions you could have found the answer to online before the sales appointment.
+Once you know what needs to happen in order for the meeting to be a success, it’s critical you don’t waste time asking questions you should already know the answer to – those that you could easily find online.
 Focus on taking the information you find online to help form questions that show you’ve done your homework and can relate back to their potential desired business results.

 1. Search the Business Category and Trends

-When you are using Google to search, consider using key phrases that touch on topics likely to impact their business.
+Consider using key phrases that touch on topics likely to impact their business.
 For example, if you are about to meet with a local plumber servicing the metro area, find what challenges they might be facing by searching, “consumer trends in choosing a plumber in [your city],” or “how a consumer chooses a plumber.”
 Searches like this help you to think like a plumber and therefore develop more thoughtful needs analysis questions.

 2. Search the Business Name

 As you search for the business online, look for reviews on them and what social media networks they use.
 The goal here is to learn more about how they relate and engage with current or potential customers.

 Search the business name to find reviews that can help you learn more about what their customers say and how or if they respond to their customers (the good and the bad).
 Visit their social media pages to see what they post about, how they communicate with current and potential customers and if those same current and potential customers engage with their posts.
 You might also notice if there are any opportunities to learn more about the customer journey specific to their business.